klaarnut/user-docs/en/glossary.md

 The most of area you'd be at when you edit your website, means every area that you can directly add, edit, insert content on it.
 This area will be different from Widget area whcih we will later see what it means.

 ## F
+**Floating Side Menus**

+The panny-sized floating menu on left hand when you're at Design menu and Content menu.

 ## G